 All of our directors, other than Sanj K. Patel, qualify as "independent" in accordance with the listing requirements of The Nasdaq Global Select Market ("Nasdaq").
 Mr. Patel does not qualify as independent because he is the Chief Executive Officer of our Company.
 The Nasdaq independence definition includes a series of objective tests, including that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his or her family members has engaged in various types of business dealings with us.
 In addition, as required by Nasdaq rules, the Board of Directors has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-In making these determinations, the Board of Director's business and personal activities and relationships as they may relate to us and our management.
+In making these determinations, the Board of Directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.